- 01423 724012 (mobile 07775 925078)

 What Ross can do for you

-Ross is a partner and head of our corporate team and, as such, he advises on a wide range of corporate and corporate finance transactions, predominately in the health and social care sectors.
+Ross is a partner and head of our corporate team and, as such, he advises on a wide range of corporate finance transactions, predominately in the health and social care sectors.

 For dentists, Ross specialises in the sale, purchase and incorporation of dental and orthodontic practices, knows the underlying GDS and PDS regulations that are instrumental in structuring a sale or purchase of an NHS dental or orthodontic practice, has devised an innovative structure for the transfer of GDS contracts and deals with the CQC requirements and guidance in relation to practice sales.

 - Clinical commissioning groups and the Health and Social Care Act